EricZinda/Perplexity/docs/devcon/devcon0070SentenceForce.md

 - User: "A file is large." -> "No, that isn't true"
 - User: "Is a file large?" -> "No"
 - User: "Which file is large?" -> "No files are large"
-- User: "Make a file large." -> "test1.txt is now large"
+- User: "Make a file large." -> "test1.txt is now large" (still works because it isn't looking for large files, it is making them large)

+So, the sentence force property is key to understanding the types of responses a user expects.
 [Perplexity Internals](../pxint/pxint0080SimplePropositions) discusses how to go about coding responses to these different sentence types concretely.

-In the next section we'll talk about how to handle failures.
+In the [next section](devcon0080ErrorsChoosingWhichFailure) we'll talk about how to handle failures in a backtracking system.

 > Comprehensive source for the completed tutorial is available [here](https://github.com/EricZinda/Perplexity).